mikesplore/Uni-Connect/README.md

 - **Purpose**: To handle the visibility of the "Add Announcement" section and manage the list of announcements.
 - **Functionality**:
   - Uses `remember` and `mutableStateOf` to manage the visibility state of the "Add Announcement" section.
-  - Observes announcements data from `CourseAnnouncementViewModel` to display the list of announcements.
+  - Observes announcements data from `ModuleAnnouncementViewModel` to display the list of announcements.

 ### 2. UI Layout
 - **Purpose**: To structure the content and actions available in the announcements section.